acapozucca/acapozucca.github.io/_pages/about.md

 I am full permanent research scientist at [University of Luxembourg](https://www.uni.lu).

-I do research and teaching.

-My research fields include modern software engineering methods, dependable systems, and computing education.

-I actively participate in the design and delivery of courses related to software engineering at undergraduate and master programs.

 I am member of the [Department of Computer Science (DCS)](https://dcs.uni.lu), which is part of the [Faculty of Science, Technology and Medicine (FSTM)](https://wwwen.uni.lu/fstm).

+My research interests include modern software engineering methods, formal verification, and computing education, which I interweave with sustainable computing.

 ###   Short Bio

 * 2011 - present: Research scientist, University of Luxembourg.
-* 2021 - 2024: Deputy Study Programme Director, Bachelor in Computer Science, University of Luxembourg.
+* 2021 - 2024: Deputy Programme Director for the BSc in Computer Science, University of Luxembourg.
 * 2010: Ph.D in Computer Science, University of Luxembourg.
 * 2004 - 2006: R&D engineer, University of Luxembourg.
 * 2003: M.S. in Computer Science, National University of Rosario, Argentina.